sureshsajja/sureshsajja.github.io/_posts/2016-09-19-redirect-from-apache-http-server-to-jetty.markdown

 author: sureshsajja
 ---

 This post demonstrates how to redirect requests from apache HTTP server to Jetty.
+These steps are independent of any application server and can be used for Tomcat.

 Real-world websites use apache HTTP server to serve static content because